 “Know where each of your electric, water and gas main switches or valves are located, and how and what tools are required to shut each one off,” he says.

 The Red Cross offers recommendations for stocking a first aid kit, but there’s more to a medical than bandages, antiseptic and gauze, says Schlegelmilch.
-“Think about the medical requirements your family has right now,” he says, and plan accordingly.
+“Think about the medical requirements your family has right now and plan accordingly."

 Schlegelmilch recommends keeping an advance supply of prescription medications, medical devices such as insulin or asthma supplies or oxygen concentrators.
-“If you can’t get an advanced supply, your first aid kit should include a printed list of your family’s medical requirements, health insurance and healthcare providers,” he says.
+“If you can’t get an advanced supply, your first aid kit should include a printed list of your family’s medical requirements, health insurance and healthcare providers.”

 Schlegelmilch also recommends planning for 72 hours off the grid, which is how long it could take the Federal government to reach your community, declare a disaster and mobilize resources, he says.